 Roofing dumpster rental in Lexington

-Need a roll-off dropped fast after your Lexington roof tear-off?
-We’ll set the container and swap it out by day’s end.
+Need a roll-off after your Lexington roof tear-off?
+We drop a 20-Yard Container and haul it clean on swap-out.

 Roofing Tear-off Dumpster Sizing by Squares